-- Educational community programs and professional trainings like the annual Conference on Help, Healing and Hope after Loss feature expert speakers and opportunities for learning and discussion.
+- Community programs and professional trainings such as the annual Conference on Help, Healing and Hope after Loss feature expert speakers and opportunities for learning and discussion.

 - Spiritual support for local hospices, ensuring that their advanced illness services are religiously appropriate, culturally sensitive and reflective of Jewish values.

 - Trainings on illness and loss-related topics for social service and healthcare professionals, clergy, chaplains and synagogue leaders.

 Information and Referral

-- Prayer pamphlets for nursing care patients and their families, hospitals, hospices and other organizations: Jewish Prayers and Reflections on Healing (English and Russian versions); Prayers for the Caregiver; Vidui—Prayers for the End-of-life (front and back); Prayer for Persistence for Those with Chronic Illness
+- Prayer pamphlets for hospitals, nursing care patients and their families, hospices and other organizations including: Jewish Prayers and Reflections on Healing (English and Russian versions); Prayers for the Caregiver; Vidui—Prayers for the End-of-life (front and back); Prayer for Persistence for Those with Chronic Illness.

 - Advanced Directives and other end-of-life resources and support.